 Ketogenic Diets and Autism Spectrum Disorder (ASD)

 There has been a surge in research on how the ketogenic diet affects autism spectrum disorder patients.
-It is widely believed that gastrointestinal dysfunction and gut microbial disturbances play key roles in a gut-brain axis that affects the functions of autism spectrum disorder.
+It is widely believed that gastrointestinal dysfunction and gut microbial disturbances play key roles in a gut-brain axis that affects the functions of autism spectrum disorder (ASD).

-Another 2016 study on rats was executed to find the changes in gut microbial activity after a ketogenic diet was induced.
+Another 2016 study on rats was executed to analyze the changes in gut microbial activity after a ketogenic diet was induced.

 Based on the relationship believed to be had between the gut and brain, the ketogenic diet can possibly resolve some of the neurological symptoms that are associated with ASD!